 Ethan raised his eyebrows.
 “Now it’s talking.
 See?
 No point in being close-minded.
 So about this séance–”

 Alice concentrated on the mob cap.
 “How is it possible you’re still sentient?”

 The ghost shifted a little and Alice got a better look.
 Round face, big eyes, pouty mouth: the Bimbo From The Other Side.

 “Then what are you dressed for?”

 Renn Faire.
 She swished her skirts.
 I think I look hot in this, you know, cause of the boobs.
 But you can’t see my legs.
-If I’d known I was going to get stuck in this forever, I’d have worn something shorter.
+I have great legs.
+If I’d known I was going to get stuck in this, I’d have worn something shorter.

 “Uh huh.”
 Alice turned back to Betty.
 “When did Stanley die?”

 Alice looked at the ghost.
 “What’s your name?”

 “Where the hell do you put two e’s in–” Alice and then shook her head.
 “Never mind, I’m cranky tonight.
 How well did you know Stanley?”

 The ghost stirred again, coming into sharper outline, and Alice could see faint, blurred color like an old snapshot.
 Kimberley was blonde.